rptaylor/kapel/chart/README.md

     [Gratia](https://github.com/opensciencegrid/gratia-probe/).
 * `.Values.cronjob`: Configuration for the Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)
   object that periodically runs Kuantifier.
-  * `.schedule`: Cron expression for scheduling the CronJob
+  * `.schedule`: Cron expression for scheduling the CronJob.
   * `.priorityClassName`: [Priority Class](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) for the
     pods that run the Kuantifier job.
   * `.ttlSecondsAfterFinished`: Duration to persist completed pods after completion.
-* `.Values.pspName`: If specified, a [Pod Security Policy](https://kubernetes.io/docs/concepts/security/pod-security-policy/).
+* `.Values.pspName`: If specified, a [Pod Security Policy](https://kubernetes.io/docs/concepts/security/pod-security-policy/)
     name to use.
 Deprecated in newer versions of Kubernetes.
-* `.Values.user`: For newer versions of Kubernetes, set the non-privileged [user id and group id](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
+* `.Values.user`: Can be used to change the [user id and group id](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) the pod runs as if needed.

 * `.Values.dataVolumeSize`: The size of the volume where Kuantifier stores its intermediate results between querying Prometheus and outputting to an external service.
 Note that Gratia output may require a significantly larger data volume size, as it operates